luciano44/luciano44/README.md

     - Async / Await
     - Axios
 - nodeJS
-    - Biblioteca mongoDB
     - Express
     - mongoDB
+    - EJS
 - npm
+- Git
+- Figma

 <!--
 **luciano44/luciano44** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.